 Therefore, failing to follow the best practices could lead to security loopholes like compromised cloud environments, leading to issues like:

 Insecure IaC practices could breed the ground for online attacks.
-The examples of some IaC misconfigurations are public accessible SSH, cloud storage services, internet-accessible databases, configuring some open-security groups, and more.
+Examples of some IaC misconfigurations are public accessible SSH, cloud storage services, internet-accessible databases, configuring some open-security groups, and more.

-Even though your developers are following the best IaC practices, your operations team might be forced to change configuration into the production environment directly, due to some emergencies.
+Even though your developers are following the best IaC practices, your operations team might be forced to change the configuration in the production environment directly due to some emergencies.
 But infrastructure must never be modified after you deploy it because it breaks cloud infrastructure immutability.

 Unauthorized privileged escalations

 Organizations use IaC to run cloud environments that might include software containers, microservices, and Kubernetes.
-Developers make use of some privileged accounts to execute cloud applications and other software, which introduces privileged escalation risks.
+Developers use some privileged accounts to execute cloud applications and other software, which introduces privileged escalation risks.